kiwindow/SymbolicRegression/README.md

 More detailed usage procedures are written in the ReadMeFirst notebook in this repository.

-## 4. A sample result of the Symbolic Regression validated with leace-one-out crossvalidation method
+## 4. A sample result of the Symbolic Regression validated with leave-one-out crossvalidation method

 A sample file of calculation results using newMaxGD2 on a notebook of Wolfarm Language is available from the following link.